rthuffman/WFGY/ProblemMap/Inverse_Atlas/start-here.md

 - [Advanced](./runtime/inverse-advanced.txt)
 - [Strict](./runtime/inverse-strict.txt)

-But this is not the recommended first path for most humans.
+But this is not the recommended first path for most readers.

-The recommended path is still:
+The better path is still:

 - understand the idea first
 - then choose a version